-The TPP allows foreign investors to sue our governments
+The TPP-11 still allows foreign investors to sue our governments

-The TPP includes rights for foreign investors to bypass national courts and sue governments for millions of dollars in international tribunals if they can argue that a change in domestic law or policy at national, state or local level will ‘harm’ their investment, known as Investor-State Dispute Settlement (ISDS).
+The TPP-11 still includes rights for foreign investors to bypass national courts and sue governments for millions of dollars in international tribunals if they can argue that a change in domestic law or policy at national, state or local level will ‘harm’ their investment, known as Investor-State Dispute Settlement (ISDS).
+T

 Not a fair legal system

 The tribunals consist of investment lawyers who can continue to be practicing lawyers, with obvious conflicts of interest.
-Australia’s High Court Chief Justice and other legal experts have said that ISDS is not a fair legal system because it has no independent judges, no precedents and no appeals. increasing numbers of cases against health, environment and even minimum wage laws show that ISDS can threaten democratic rights to regulate.
+Australia’s High Court Chief Justice and other legal experts have said that ISDS is not a fair legal system because it has no independent judges, no precedents and no appeals.
+There are over 800 outstanding cases, many against health, environment and other public interest laws.

 'Safeguards' wont work

 Public health campaigning has resulted in a specific TPP clause to exclude future tobacco regular on from ISDS cases.
 This is a victory and should prevent future cases like the Philip Morris case against our plain packaging law.
 But the need for the specific exclusion of tobacco regulation shows that the general “safeguards” for other public interest laws are weak and will not prevent corporations from bringing cases.

 Increasing numbers of ISDS cases against public interest legislation

 Recent ISDS cases against health, environment and other public interest legislation include: